Paul Ludwig Ewald von Kleist: Invasion of the Soviet Union

-On 17 November 1941 the German forces forced their way across the Mius River and launched an offensive against the Southern Front at Rostov.
-On 19 November 1941 the 1st Panzer Army reached Rostov and the following day, they seized bridges over the river Don.
-Three days after reaching Rostov the 1st Panzer Army had captured the city.
-However, on 27 November the Southern Front, as part of the Rostov Strategic Offensive Operation, counter-attacked the 1st Panzer Army's over-extended spearhead from the north, forcing them to pull out of Rostov.
+On 17 November 1941, the German forces forced their way across the Mius River and launched an offensive against the Southern Front at Rostov.
+On 19 November 1941, the 1st Panzer Army reached Rostov and the following day, they seized bridges over the river Don.
+Three days after reaching Rostov, the 1st Panzer Army had captured the city.
+However, on 27 November, the Southern Front, as part of the Rostov Strategic Offensive Operation, counter-attacked the 1st Panzer Army's over-extended spearhead from the north, forcing them to pull out of Rostov.
 By 2 December 1941, the Soviet forces had retaken Rostov and forced the 1st Panzer Army to withdraw back to the Mius River, near Taganrog.
 This marked the first major German withdrawal of the war.
-On 18 February 1942 Kleist was awarded the Oak Leaves to his Knight's Cross.
+On 18 February 1942, Kleist was awarded the Oak Leaves to his Knight's Cross.

+In 1942, Kleist was given an estate worth 567,000 Reichsmarks by the Nazi regime.
+A Silesian estate already owned by Kleist was extended by 100-hectares; this particular extension concerned a confiscated Jewish-owned tract that was being divided up.
+This was a part of Hitler's policy of buying the loyalty of his senior commanders.

 Operation Fredericus

 During the Second Battle of Kharkov on 17 May 1942 as part of Operation Fredericus, Kleist's 1st Panzer Army attacked the Barvenkovo bridgehead from the south, advancing up to ten kilometres in the first day of the attack.
 On 19 May, the German 6th Army led by General Friedrich Paulus launched an offensive north of the bridgehead, encircling the Soviet 6th Army and 57th Army.
 After six days of encirclement, both armies were destroyed.
 By 28 May Kleist and Paulus' armies had captured 240,000 prisoners and destroyed or captured over 1250 Soviet tanks and 2000 artillery pieces.